 Software, on the other hand, is a set of instructions for a computer.
 It never wears down.
 Maybe the disk holding the software does wear out, but you can just get another copy.
 So why can’t software vendors warrant their products forever?

 From the vendor’s point of view, a software warranty works like a free maintenance plan.
 Yes, the vendor could warrant the software forever, since it won’t break down like a car or computer.
 But fixing software takes time and money.
 Some vendors don’t want to or can’t invest.
 And vendors that do provide maintenance generally want to make money from it.
 They want paid maintenance periods, not an indefinite (free) warranty period.

 To put it another way, a warranty doesn’t really involve a guarantee that the thing won’t break down.
 It involves a shift of the risk from one party to the other.
 Many vendors want to make money from accepting that risk.
 And they can’t until the warranty period ends.

-For more, join us for our upcoming Tech Contracts Master Classes, starting in September and again in late October.
+For more, join us for our Tech Contracts Master Classes.
 Also, you can learn more and find resources in: